gmcmillan100/docs/freebsd.md

 Before installing FreeBSD, take an inventory of all the installed devices: disk types, controllers, network cards, monitor (and recommended resolution and color display bits), soundcard, video card, modems.

 The easiest way to find this information is to look at the boot messages in /var/log/messages.
+Enter "vi /var/log/messages".
+After the file opens, go to the end of it by entering a capital G. It's better to go to the latest events then scroll backward.
+Go to the moment that I last booted the machine.
+Scroll back until I see the copyrights for the Univ of Calif.
+That's the beginning.
+That's the beginning of the boot sequence.

 'dmesg' shows the bootup messages, which provide some info.